d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   └────

-  With point in any position inside `library(lists)', typing `C-c C-o' will open the `lists.pl' file in the Prolog library.
+  With point in any position inside `library(lists)', typing `C-c C-o' opens the `lists.pl' file in the Prolog library.

   Sweep also extends Emacs’s `file-name-at-point-functions' hook with the function `sweeprolog-file-at-point' that returns the resolved